mariiamakura/printf/README.md

 # printf

-The goal of this project was to recode printf()
+The goal of this project is to recode printf() function